-The team held the surgical camp at the Garisa County Referral Hospital to provide the much needed ophthalmic surgical services.
-The team conducted 134 surgeries to correct and restore vision.
-Among them, 2 children with bilateral congenital cataract.
+The team held the surgical camp at the Garissa County Referral Hospital to provide the much needed ophthalmic surgical services.
+The team conducted 121 surgeries to correct and restore vision.

 On follow up, all cataract surgeries were successful with vision restored in the patients.
 No complications have been reported, and all the beneficiaries have expressed heartfelt gratitude.
 Most of them were elderly, who had lived in a state of blindness for many years, but could not access treatment due to financial constraints.